 How did you get involved in Cloud Foundry?

 I originally looked at Cloud Foundry way back in 2010 when evaluating PaaS for a indie gaming eCommerce start-up.
 That was back before it was very mature, and even alternatives like Elastic Beanstalk didn’t yet exist.
-A few years later I got reacquainted with the all-grown-up Cloud Foundry as a consultant at OpenCredo, and went on to work with CloudCredo and Pivotal developing data services, before striking it out on my own as Cloud Foundry consultant.
+A few years later I got reacquainted with the all-grown-up Cloud Foundry as a consultant at OpenCredo, and went on to work with CloudCredo and VMware developing data services, before striking it out on my own as Cloud Foundry consultant.

 What are you speaking about at Cloud Foundry Summit Berlin?